Jonathan-Eyler-Werve/floodgate/README.md

 - Regex-based filtering for specific trigger words or phrases is the most basic and limited form of content analysis.
 - Filtering content is easier than filtering behavior, but behavior is more impactful.
 A hostile user can send a threatenting message ("I'll meet you at your office") which passes any content filter.
 - Mobile apps work differently than browsers; to work on mobile, User would need to switch to the mobile web version of Twitter, etc. which is usually full featured but slower.
 - We have an idea of what [effective community moderation](https://coralproject.net/advice-for-the-accidental-community-manager/) looks like, and filtering isn't it.
-We are not attempting to examine root causes, build empathy-enabling platforms, or reconcile warring factions.
-We're mitigating one vector for abuse so that people can continue to engage with communities and (we hope) build communities where abuse isn't normal.
+This tool is not attempting to examine root causes, build empathy-enabling platforms, or reconcile warring factions.
+This tool exists to mitigate one vector for abuse so that people can continue to engage with communities and (we hope) build communities where abuse isn't normal.

 ## More sophisticated approaches